amandaleee/developer-interview-questions/README.md

 * How long does it take for a dev working in my general skill area to set up a local environment?
 What is involved with that?
 Docker, Vagrant, none of the above?
 * How often do your developers lose time to maintaining, patching, or updating their local environment?
 * What are the three biggest pain points in your stack?
 How is the team addressing them?
+* What have you tried to improve in the past relating to your stack, but failed at?

 ## Product management/process related stuff